JEWELRY

 Mines: Germany, Australia, USA, Madagascar

-/!\ Please note that all healing properties listed are collected from various sources.
-This information is offered as a service and not meant to treat medical conditions.
+⚠ Please note that all healing properties presented for gemstones are gathered from various sources.
+This information is provided as a service and is not intended to treat medical conditions.
+It is recommended to consult a healthcare professional for serious medical issues and not to rely solely on gemstones as a treatment.